KejPi/AbracaDABra/README.md

 _Note:_ The application service list is preserved when the Scanning tool is running.
 Use the band scan functionality if you want to update the service list.
 Furthermore, some features in the application are limited when scanning tool performs scanning.

 ## DAB signal overview

 The DAB signal overview displays the spectrum of the input signal, a time plot of SNR and other signal parameters known by the application.
 The border between plots can be moved to the very top or very bottom to hide the spectrum or SNR plot respectively.
-It is possible to activate frequency offset correction of the spectrum in the configuration menu (select the three dots at the bottom right corner).
+It is possible to activate frequency offset correction of the spectrum in the configuration menu (select the three dots in the bottom right corner).
 This eliminates the frequency offset of the signal and gives a cleaner spectrum of DAB signal in general.
-The default refresh rate of the spectrum is 500 ms but it can be modified in the configuration menu.
+The default refresh rate of the spectrum is 500 ms, but it can be modified in the configuration menu.

 The spectrum plot can be zoomed in both axes with the mouse wheel or in one axis by clicking on the axis and zooming.